elmunoz42/jobboard/resumes/resumes/CMK-Resume-AI-ML.md

   - Planned and performed site migrations for 40+ clients, and onboard them to our suite of systems.
 - **Result:**
   - Delivered 99.99% uptime
-  - Twarted tens of thousands of security attacks
+  - Thwarted tens of thousands of security attacks
   - Caught critical functionality issues early

 #### Developer Team Recruiting, Onboarding and Code Reviews